-By timothy from Slashdot's cash-grass-or-apps department
+By timothy from Slashdot's you're-gonna-need-a-bigger-tardis department

 An anonymous reader writes with this report from Torrentfreak, excerpting: In just a few hours time the brand new season of Doctor Who will premiere, kicking off with the first episode 'Deep Breath'.
 There's been a huge build up in the media, but for fans who prefer to socialize and obtain news via a dedicated community, today brings bad news.
 Doctor Who Media (DWM) was a site created in 2010 and during the ensuing four and a half years it amassed around 25,000 dedicated members.
 A source close to the site told TF that since nothing like it existed officially, DWM's core focus was to provide a central location and community for everything in the 'Whoniverse,' from reconstructions of missing episodes to the latest episodes, and whatever lay between.
 But yesterday, following a visit by representatives from the BBC and Federation Against Copyright Theft, the site's operator took the decision to shut down the site for good.Read Replies (0)

 As reported by the BBC, two satellites meant to form part of the EU's Galileo global positioning network

 have been launched into a wrong, lower orbit